 Type 2 diabetes.
 Researchers conducted a 3-month study of 36 adults with type 2 diabetes and found that taking berberine significantly lowered HbA1c levels.
 This is a measure of your average blood sugar (glucose) over the past few months.
 Berberine was found to be as effective as metformin, a medication used to control high blood sugar.

 Berberine has been found to increase insulin sensitivity, which is the ability of your cells to use blood sugar more effectively.
 In a study in Iran, 30 adults with type 2 diabetes were given dried barberry extract.
 This was found to significantly decrease their blood sugar levels and HbA1c levels.
+More and larger studies are needed to prove to confirm these results.

 Diarrhea.
 Barberries, or more specifically, the berberine compound in barberries, may be effective in treating diarrhea.
 In a study of 165 adults with bacterial diarrhea such as E. coli, those who were given berberine showed faster improvement with no side effects found.
 But doctors caution that because of the serious symptoms associated with bacterial diarrhea, standard antibiotic treatment should be given.